benblack769/GraphOptimizer/README.md

 ## Build

 You need gcc for this to work correctly (mingw on windows).
 On osx, clang named "gcc" name should work just fine.
+If you need to customize the compiler, change the compiler in `backend_src/basic/basic_plat.cpp`.

 In order to use the python frontend, you need a 64 bit python (version 3) with the numpy and cffi packages installed.